-Hamburger casserole is deal for weeknight dinners and meal prepping, this casserole also makes a creative and delicious main course for Christmas or Thanksgiving.
-Serve it alongside your preferred vegetables and a mouthwatering vegan gravy for vegan comfort food at its best.
+Our meat-free hamburger casserole is great for easy mid-week dinners, but it also makes a deliciously different main course for Easter, Christmas, or Thanksgiving.
+Serve it alongside your preferred vegetables and vegan gravy for tasty vegan comfort food.

 Vegan Hamburger Casserole

-Cheeseburger casserole might not be a well-known dish in the UK, but I couldn't resist creating a veggie version.
-I knew my kids would love it, and I'm sure many families will add this meal to their weekly rotation.
+Hamburger casserole is not well-known in the UK, but we couldn't resist creating a meat-free version as we knew our kids would love it.
+We're sure many families will add this meal to their monthly menu because it's a handy recipe that can be easily customized with ingredients you have on hand or need to use up.

-For this vegan hamburger casserole recipe, I opted to use TVP (textured vegetable protein), a dried mince that needs rehydration.
-I appreciate TVP for its affordability, protein content, high fiber, cholesterol-free nature, and low calorie and fat levels.
-Plus, it's incredibly versatile and absorbs any flavors you add.
+For our vegan hamburger casserole recipe, we opted to use TVP (textured vegetable protein), a dried mince that needs rehydration.
+TVP is an inexpensive source of protein, high in fiber, cholesterol-free, low in calories and fat, and excellent at absorbing any flavours you add to it.

-You can use any vegan mince, though.
-I've made this casserole with fresh and frozen veggie mince, and both were fantastic.
+However, you can use any meat-free mince.
+We've made this casserole with both fresh and frozen vegan mince, and both work just fine.

 If you prefer, you can skip the breadcrumb topping and simply use vegan grated cheese or extra nutritional yeast flakes.
 For a quicker option, use a store-bought vegan white or cheese sauce.